Related Reading

 • The tools are then taken out, and the cuts in the skin are bandaged.
 They seldom need stitches (sutures).
 The grounding pads are taken off.

 • You'll wake up in a recovery room.
-You may be attached to machines that monitor your blood pressure, breathing, and heart rate.
+You may be attached to machines that keep track of your blood pressure, breathing, oxygen level, and heart rate.
 If needed, you'll be given medicines for pain or nausea.

 • When you fully wake up after treatment, you may be able to go home.
 Or you might stay in the hospital for a night or so.